just214/www.tsx.guide/README.md

 $ yarn build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory.

 ### Deployment

 This site is hosted by Netlify.
 Any updates to the `master` branch result in a new build to be published.

+## Contributing

+Thanks for your interest in contributing to this site!
+Please check out the [Contributing](https://www.tsx.guide/introduction/contributing) page on the website for information about how you can help.